fxamacker/cbor/README.md

 `cbor` is a lightweight, idiomatic, and fast [CBOR](http://tools.ietf.org/html/rfc7049) encoding and decoding package written in Go.

-This package adds around 400KB to the size of your binaries with no external dependencies.
+This package adds less than 450KB to the size of your binaries with no external dependencies.

 `cbor` adopts `json` package API, supports struct field format tags under "cbor" key, and follows `json` struct fields visibility rules.
 If you are productive with `json` package, it is very easy to use this package.